paridhimaheshwari2708/CS224U/README.md

 ### 2.3  Model training and testing

-The file run.py is used for training and testing, respectively
+run.py is used for training phase 1 and 2 as well as testing, respectively.